jtbataille/burger/README.md

 This final command will make the app listen on the LocalHost PORT.

-If following these commands, users should open their own browsers and go the following address to see the deployed application:
+If following these commands, users should open their own browsers and go to the following address to see the deployed application:

 > localhost:8080